shirkattack/TwitterNLP/README.md

 This project uses [spaCy](https://spacy.io) with annotated data from [Prodigy](https://prodi.gy) to train a **binary text classifier with exclusive classes** to predict Tweets focused on scams and fraud in cryptocurrency.

+The model classifies negative tweets about scams relating to cryptocurrency into categories based on what the scam is about.
+Designed to strengthen risk assesment for investment in cryptocurrency.

 ## 📋 project.yml

 The [`project.yml`](project.yml) defines the data assets required by the